 Having reconsidered our Orders of the 5th of June 1793, directing that all private Letters for Europe, weighing more than Two Ounces should be subject to a certain Postage, we have thought proper on account of the inconvenience which we understand Individuals have sustained thereby to revoke the same.

-The letter was published in the Calcutta Gazette of 8 October 1795 (order dated 29 September) and would surely have been published in the Madras and Bombay papers as well; however, I have not been able to trace them as of now.
+The letter was published in the Calcutta Gazette of 8 October 1795 (order dated 29 September) and Madras Courier of 9 September 1795 (order dated 5 September); it would surely have been published in the Bombay papers as well; however, I haven’t been able to trace that yet.